 We are obviously well past the “software is eating the world ” wake-up call.
 Nowadays, organizations are focused on maximizing the impact they can have through software.
 In this Continuous Economy, where everything and anything is constantly changing, just in time , continuous delivery has become the new normal for delivering value through software.
 If you are not doing continuous delivery (or one of its derivatives), you are putting a square software peg in a round business hole.

 As this phenomenon amplifies and accelerates, we thought it was critical to have a foundation where all agents of change could come and contribute to this revolution.

 Obviously, with soon a million public servers - just the tip of the statistic iceberg!, Jenkins occupies a central role in that revolution (and in our heart at CloudBees ).
 As such it was very logical for us to promote and fund this idea.
-Other projects will also join the CDF, including Jenkins X , a project that was born at CloudBees and that provides the next step of the journey to millions of Jenkins developers who are redirecting their focus to cloud, containers and microservices (and can run Jenkins jobs and pipelines in a “master-less” fashion from within Jenkins X!)
+Other projects will also join the CDF, including Jenkins X , a project that was born at CloudBees and that provides the next step of the journey to millions of Jenkins developers who are redirecting their focus to cloud, containers and microservices (and can run Jenkins jobs and pipelines in a “controller-less” fashion from within Jenkins X!)